swadhinbharat/swadhinbharat.github.io/quotes.md

 - When you judge another, you do not define them, you define yourself. - Wayne Dyer
 - Bad decision is bad decision.
 No matter you win or lose. - Swadhin Patel
 - If it's a bug people rely on, it's not a bug.
 It's a feature. - Linus Torvalds
+- You are your first critic. - Swadhin Patel